iiJozza/Canapes-shop/README.md

 - __The Shop__

   - The shop gives the user a large selection of what is offered.
-  - The images of our inventory provides the user inspiration for their event and suggest what may best suit their event.
+  - The images of our inventory provides the user inspiration for their event and suggest what may best suit their purposes.
   - It also showcases the chef's craftmanship and artistry.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)